Your associates don’t need to start from scratch

 Because it means a jumpstart on efficiently handling any matter.

-Knowing where to start means associates can get back to doing what they became attorneys to do: practice law.
+Knowing where to start means associates can get back to doing what they truly want to do: practicing law.

 Don’t rely on search engines